Astros vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In three games as the underdog over the last 10 contests, the Astros have a perfect record of 3-0.
+- In four games as the underdog over the last 10 matchups, the Astros have posted a mark of 3-1.

-- When it comes to the over/under, the Astros and their foes are 5-4-1 in their last 10 contests.
+- In their last 10 games with an over/under, the Astros and their opponents have combined to eclipse the total six times.

+- The Astros' previous 10 matchups have not had a spread posted by bookmakers.

 Astros Betting Records & Stats

-- The Astros have won in three of the five contests they have been named as odds-on underdogs this year.
+- The Astros have been victorious in three of the six contests they have been chosen as underdogs in this season.

-- Houston has not entered a game this season with longer moneyline odds than +125.
+- Houston has played as an underdog of +145 or more once this season and lost that game.

-- The moneyline set for this matchup implies the Astros have a 44.4% chance of walking away with the win.
+- The Astros have an implied victory probability of 40.8% according to the moneyline set by sportsbooks for this matchup.

-- Houston and its opponents have hit the over in 14 of its 22 games with a total this season.
+- So far this season, Houston and its opponents have hit the over in 15 of its 23 games with a total.

 - The Astros have yet play a game with a spread this season.